ljfa-ag/TNTUtils/README.md

 # TNTUtils

-A Minecraft mod that provides some options for controlling explosions and the damage dealt by them.
+A Minecraft mod that provides some config options for controlling explosions and the damage dealt by them.
+Supports both NeoForge and Fabric.

-Currently in the process of being rewritten for Minecraft 1.20 and later, with NeoForge and Fabric.
-Downloads, at the moment just for 1.12.2 and older, can be found on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/tntutils).
+Currently work in progress for Minecraft 1.20 and later.

+Downloads and more information on the available features can be found on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/tntutils).